Issue #14: BOX OFFICE, SCHMOX-OFFICE

 Yes, we know that Europe has many subsidies that enable such cinema programs, but if we cannot even discuss these issues more openly in our country; how might we be able to develop better business models?

 Seems to The A-List that instead of being so concerned about release windows of multi-platforms, we might all also begin to turn our focus also to the end-user.
-The consumer is speaking with her dollar--maybe it's time
+The consumer is speaking with her dollar--maybe it's time to listen.

 WE STAND CORRECTED